Lommix/bevy_aseprite_ultra/README.md

         slice: "ghost_blue".into(),
         // you can override the default sprite settings here
         // the `rect` will be overriden by the slice
-        // if there is a pivot provided in the aseprite slice, it will also be overwritten
+        // if there is a pivot provided in the aseprite slice, the `anchor` will be overwritten
         // and changes the origin of rotation.
         sprite: Sprite {
             flip_x: true,